cozy/cozy-stack/docs/auth.md

 token appears in the URL and is shown by the browser.
 It can also be leaked with the HTTP `Referer` header.

-For a private context, the token will be given only for the authenticated user.
+The token will be given only for the authenticated user.
 For nested subdomains (like `calendar.joe.example.net`), the session cookie from the stack is enough (it is for `.joe.example.net`).

 But for flat subdomains (like `joe-calendar.example.net`), it's more complicated.
 On the first try of the user, she will be redirected to the